Fans Are Divided Over ‘Sex And The City’s’ Cynthia Nixon’s New York Governor Bid

 — Cynthia Nixon (@CynthiaNixon) March 19, 2018

-Some of Nixon’s fellow co-stars offered immediate support.
-Kristen Davis tweeted “no one cares more than she does about EVERY person getting a fair chance and a good education.
-I know that she would be an excellent Governor.”
+I am so proud of @CynthiaNixon , no one cares more than she does about EVERY person getting a fair change and a good education.
+I know that she would be an excellent Governor ! https://t.co/xEAyRxFBb8

 Willie Garson took to Instagram to share his views, which were nothing but gushing approval.